A guide to finding your right size at Mondo Kaos

 Below we describe how exactly you take your measurements so that you can find out which size to buy.

 First of all, be aware that most of our size guides are based on your measurements, and not the clothes.
-Since our clothes in Mondo Kaos are created to sit close to the body, these measurements are often largely the same as what you should expect from your body measurements.
-Do you want more freedom of movement or do you want it to fit less, we recommend you go one size up.
+When our clothes in Mondo Kaos are created to sit close to the body, these measurements are usually largely the same as what you should expect based on your body measurements.
+If you would like more freedom of movement or you would like it to fit smaller, we recommend you go up a size.

 How to find your goals: